Cheese and tomato muffins

 - Put the flour, yeast and salt into a mixing bowl, add the water and 20ml of the cold pressed rapeseed oil.

 - Mix the dough until sticky.
-If you're using a stand mixer and dough hook, this will take about five minutes.
+If you're using a standard mixer and dough hook, this will take about five minutes.
 Scrape down the sides of the bowl and mix for another couple of minutes.

 - Lightly flour your worktop and tip the dough onto this.
 Start to knead by stretching and folding the dough, continue until smooth.
 Place the dough in a bowl, cover and leave to prove for an hour.